Buses performance data

 Bus Network Performance is affected by seasonality factors such as school holidays and seasonal weather conditions.
 This means when considering performance for a particular quarter it can be more meaningful to compare results with the same quarter in the previous year rather than the previous quarter.

-Quarter 3 performance for 2023/24 was in most cases worse than the equivalent quarter last year and performance was also worse than the last pre-pandemic Q3 in 2019-20.
+Quarter 2 performance for 2024/25 for most metrics was worse than the equivalent quarter last year.
+Performance was generally worse than the last pre-pandemic Q2 in 2019-20.

-The dual coronavirus pandemic impacts of reduced passenger numbers and less traffic disruption had a large boosting effect on reliability in 2020-21 and to a lesser extent in 2021-22.
-In 2022-23 the network reliability performance had deteriorated beyond the pre-coronavirus pandemic base, and this has continued in 2023-24 to date.
-Q3 EWT performance was better than Q3 last year largely due to better performance over the Christmas holiday period.
-Before the start of the pandemic, inner London EWT had been improving while outer London had recorded a deterioration.
-Coronavirus restrictions then brought about significant improvements across all areas of London.
-In Q3 all areas of London were worse than pre-pandemic levels.
+The dual Covid impacts of reduced passenger numbers and less traffic disruption had a large boosting effect on reliability in 2020/21 and to a lesser extent in 2021/22.
+In 2022-23 the network reliability performance had deteriorated beyond the pre-pandemic baseline, and this continued in 2023/24 and into 2024/25.
+Quarter 2 EWT performance was worse than Q2 last year.
+Before the start of the pandemic, inner London EWT had been improving whilst outer London had recorded a deterioration.
+Pandemic restrictions then brought about significant improvements across all areas of London.
+In quarter 2 all areas of London recorded worse EWT results than pre-pandemic levels, but Outer SW London performance stood out as being better than Q2 last year.

-Punctuality of low frequency services also saw a similar temporary boost because of the Coronavirus after which performance deteriorated.
-Q3 performance was worse than pre-pandemic levels and worse than Q3 last year.
-Night bus performance had returned to more normal levels at a faster rate than day routes and in Q3 the percentage of night buses on-time was below pre-pandemic levels and worse than the same period last year.
+Punctuality of low frequency services also saw a similar temporary boost due to Covid impacts after which performance deteriorated.
+Like EWT, on-time performance for the latest quarter was worse than Q2 last year.
+Night bus performance had returned to more normal levels at a faster rate than day routes and in the latest quarter the percentage of night buses on-time was below pre-pandemic levels and worse than the same period last year.

 International Bus Benchmarking Group